 Beyond expanding access, solar interventions can affect energy efficiency and conservation in multiple ways: by replacing inefficient diesel generator sets and high-loss distribution, by enabling efficient DC appliances and smart load management in mini-grids, and by reducing overall system losses when local generation lowers long-distance transmission dependence (Babajide & Brito, 2021).
 At the policy level, Nigeria’s Renewable Energy and Energy Efficiency frameworks, including the National Renewable Energy and Energy Efficiency Policy (NREEEP) and the National Energy Efficiency Action Plan (NEEAP), explicitly link renewable deployment with energy-use efficiency and conservation targets; however, the degree to which deployed solar assets translate into measurable improvements in energy efficiency and conservation at community and utility scales remains under-documented (Mahmood et al., 2024).

-This study, therefore, examines the impact of solar energy interventions on energy efficiency and conservation in the Federal Capital Territory, Nigeria.
+This study, therefore, examines the impact of solar energy interventions on energy efficiency and conservation in the FCT, Nigeria.
 It explores the extent to which solar technologies have impacted energy performance, reduced energy waste, and contributed to sustainable energy consumption patterns.
 By assessing these impacts, the research aims to provide evidence-based insights that can guide policymakers, stakeholders, and practitioners in optimizing renewable energy strategies to enhance energy security and environmental sustainability in the FCT and beyond.
 The study's findings aim to inform more targeted deployment strategies and complementary efficiency measures that can enhance the contribution of solar investments to Nigeria’s energy transition goals.

 Materials and Methods

 The current study employed a mixed-method approach.
 The mixed method, that is, a quantitative and qualitative approaches were used through a survey method to collect primary datasets.
 The data were collected across the six Area Councils of the FCT.
 The outcome from the analysis was used to investigate the socio-techno-economic implications of solar energy interventions and implications on energy efficiency and conservation based on the adoption of solar energy technologies across the region.
 The primary datasets collected through the survey approach among solar energy users cut across household, commercial and service sectors in the capital city.
-The following users of Solar energy technologies considered were Solar Home Systems (SHS), mini-grids, solar lanterns and solar street lights.
+The following users of Solar energy technologies considered were SHSs, mini-grids, solar lanterns and solar street lights.
 The primary data collected was obtained using research tools that are questionnaires, interviews and focused group discussions.
 Relevant ethical considerations were identified and addressed accordingly.
 The validity and reliability of the research tools were investigated and affirmed.

 Sampling Techniques